Content

 Although Spanish permanent resident status is granted indefinitely and does not require reapplication, the physical resident card is valid for five years and must be renewed upon expiration.
 The cardholder must apply for a replacement within 60 calendar days before the expiration date, pay the administrative fee, provide a recent passport-sized photo, and collect the new ID card in person from the local police or immigration office.

-- Have criminal convictions deemed dangerous by the Spanish authorities.
+- have criminal convictions deemed dangerous by the Spanish authorities;

-- Submit incomplete documentation or documents containing errors.
+- submit incomplete documentation or documents containing errors;

-- Are found to have obtained Permanent Residency fraudulently.
+- are found to have obtained Permanent Residency fraudulently;

 Permanent resident status can also be revoked if the individual receives a deportation order or resides outside the European Union for more than 12 consecutive months.